-Commission delegated Regulation (EU) 2018/172 amending annexes I and V to the PIC Regulation will apply from 1 April 2018.
-Companies can notify in advance through ePIC.
+Commission delegated Regulation (EU) 2018/172 amending annexes I and V to the PIC Regulation applies from 1st April 2018

 Annex I to Regulation (EU) No 649/2012 (further amended by Regulation (EU) 2018/172) has three parts listing chemicals that are banned or severely restricted within the EU.
 Annex I indicates if the chemical use is pesticide and/or industrial chemical.
 Different provisions apply depending on the part of Annex I.

 These chemicals require an active Reference Identification Number (RIN) issued from ePIC before the export or import can proceed.

 Exporters and importers must notify yearly exports and imports of these PIC chemicals using ePIC, before 31st March the following year.

 To find out if Regulation (EU) No 649/2012 (further amended by Regulation (EU) 2018/172) applies to your chemical:

 Procedure for Part 1 Chemicals | Procedure for Part 2 Chemicals | Procedure for Part 3 Chemicals | Special RIN Procedure

 Return to Export/Import